 In addition, all Directors keep themselves updated on relevant new laws and regulations through Singapore Institute of Directors and other advisors.
-The Directors are required and have each signed the respective undertaking in the form set out in Appendix 7.7 of the Listing Manual to undertake to use their best endeavours to comply with the Listing Rules and to procure that the Company shall so comply.
+The Directors are required and have each signed the respective undertaking in the form set out in Appendix 7.7 of the Listing Manual to undertake to use their best endeavours to comply with the SGX-ST Listing Rules and to procure that the Company shall so comply.

 During the financial year reported on, the Directors had received periodic updates on regulatory changes to the Listing Rules, Companies Act and the financial reporting standards from external and internal auditors and professional advisers.
 Management keeps the Directors up-to-date on pertinent developments in the business including changes to laws and regulations on operational and industry related matters.
 The Chairman updates the Board at each Board meeting on business and strategic developments and also highlights the salient issues as well as the risk management considerations for the Group.
 Such periodic updates are provided to Directors to facilitate the discharge of their duties.
-In the current COVID-19 situation, the Directors were provided with guidances released by the SGX RegCo and the Accounting and Corporate Regulatory Authority on COVID-19.
-Management kept the Board apprised of Government COVID-19 advisories and COVID-19 impact on business and operations, and the adaptation of policies and procedures in relation thereto.